 This mermaid hair with pastel purple is inspired by cotton candy!
 The base is a beautiful bubblegum pink with pops of pastel purple and blue on the ends.
 The best thing about this color is how the colors all melt together.
 This purple color is especially eye-catching when it’s curled as you can see all the dimensions and pops of color as the hair moves.

 It’s important to understand that this pastel dye is unnatural and thus, fades quickly.
 It’s high-maintenance and takes a lot of time and money to achieve depending on your natural hair color.
 Oftentimes, it may take multiple sessions of lightening to achieve a clean canvas to lay these colors on top o.

 If you’re considering pastel pink and purple hair, it’s crucial to maintain the color by using a color-safe shampoo/conditioner and washing with cold water.
 Because the hair will have to be significantly lightened in order to achieve these colors, it’s also important to use nutritive products that will strengthen and repair the hair.

 In addition, washing infrequently, once to twice a week, is a must!
 Dry shampoo will be your best friend!
 This pastel purple hairstyle is great for women who are fun-loving, adventurous and are willing to put the effort into their hair.
 If you’re more of a wash and go kind of gal, maybe this look isn’t for you.

 #21: Dark Pastel Purple on Short Hair

 This dark pastel purple color on short hair is vibrant, especially in person.
-If you’re initially wanting pastel lavender hair, remember that pastel tones usually only last a few washes before balancing out.
-Instead opt for something a little deeper and with a blue-violet base.
-That way, it will fade into the silvery lavender purple hair you eventually want.
+If you initially want pastel lavender hair, remember that pastel tones usually last a few washes before balancing out.
+Instead, opt for something a little deeper and with a blue-violet base.
+That way, it will fade into the silvery lavender-purple hair you eventually want.

 #22: Light Brown to Pastel Purple Ombre